Did you know that just under half the people who start reading a book will not get past the first one hundred pages?

 But what’s this got to do with boring books?

 You see, it may not be that your story is boring.
 It is far much more likely that the technique you are using to tell your story is intrinsically boring.
-I am not saying you are a bad writer.
+I am not saying your writing is bad.
 I am saying that you haven’t been shown the best way to write non-boring books.
-This stuff isn’t obvious; you will not know it unless you’ve been shown, so no one is blaming you!
+This stuff isn’t obvious; you will not know it unless you’ve been shown.

 Storytelling is a natural process.
-We are weaned on stories, our life is told in stories.
-Are brains are hardwired to understand, consume and think in stories.
+We are weaned on stories; our life is told in stories.
+Our brains are hardwired to understand, consume and think in stories.

-In short, being a storyteller is natural, being a writer requires a new understanding.
+In short, being a storyteller is natural; being an author requires a new understanding.

-So what does this means in the real world of Amazon reviews?
+So what does this mean in the real world of Amazon reviews?

 Now for the good and bad news.

-Now, here’s the good news… writing technique can be taught.
+Here’s the good news: writing techniques can be taught.

 In fact, unless you have been shown how to write in a way that will engage your reader, then you will be grasping in the dark.
 We all have some latent knowledge, which we have picked up by reading novels.
 However, without understanding the principles behind the writing techniques, you will be flying blind.

-Take MOBY DICK, for example.
 The book is, rightly, considered to be one of the greatest novels ever written.
-However, it would struggled be published today.
+However, it would struggle to be published today.
 In places, the technique used is simply outdated.
-You will find not only large narrative ‘lectures’ on a wide variety of topics, including Melville’s thoughts of the taxation of fisherman, but also whole chapters on the debate over whether a whale is a fish or a mammal (it’s a mammal, for those that care).
-Yet, Melville was a great storyteller.
+You will find not only large narrative “lectures” on a wide variety of topics, including Melville’s thoughts on the taxation of fisherman but also whole chapters on the debate over whether a whale is a fish or a mammal (spoiler alert – it’s a mammal).
+Yet Melville was a great storyteller.

-We our looking to create books that truly touch a reader and alter the way they view the world.
+We are looking to create books that truly touch a reader and alter the way they view the world.
 The ability to find and express emotion, at a level beyond the words, must be the aim of all great novels.
 How do you make the reader feel?
-Writers must always be striving to discover the truth behind the words and tap directly into the reader’s emotional honesty.
+Authors must always be striving to discover the truth behind the words and to tap directly into the reader’s emotional honesty.

 So how is this done?

-In a novel format, there are three places emotion can be expressed:
+In a novel format, there are three places where emotion can be expressed: